meliance/what-happens-when/README.rst

 Unable to use the regular parsing techniques, the browser utilizes a custom parser for parsing HTML.
-The parsing algorithm is described in detail by the HTML5 specification.
+The parsing algorithm is described in detail by the HTML5 specifications.

 The algorithm consists of two stages: tokenization and tree construction.